Updated: January 9, 2026

 The D3 Visa specifically targets highly qualified professionals with a secured job.
 Unlike the D1 (general employment) or D7 (passive income) visas, it often offers faster processing, a direct path to the EU Blue Card, and streamlined residency.

 The D3 Visa Portugal can be fast-tracked in certain situations, particularly for urgent job positions or if those applying through employers partnered with AIMA.
-Standard processing takes around 30-60 days, while fast-tracked applications can take just 15-30 days, depending on processing, documentation, and embassy efficiency.

 Yes, D3 Visa holders have the right to family reunification.
 Spouses, dependent children, and dependent parents can apply to join the main applicant in Portugal.

-Yes, a Portuguese D3 visa allows for travel within the Schengen Area.
+Yes, a Portuguese D3 Visa allows for travel within the Schengen Area.
 Holders of a D3 Visa can travel within the Schengen Area for a maximum of 90 days within any 180-day period, as long as they comply with the 90/180 rule.

-In total, the D3 Visa cost is around €175.
-The D7 Visa application fee will depend on the country you are applying from, but typically it will cost around €90.
-Additionally, you will need to pay for the residency permit, which will set you back around €85.
+In total, the D3 Visa cost is around €335.
+The D7 Visa application fee will depend on the country you are applying from, but typically it will cost around €110.
+Additionally, you will need to pay for the residency permit, which will set you back around €185.

 No, Portugal has not scrapped the 90-day rule.
 The 90/180-day rule allows non-EU citizens to stay in the Schengen Area, including Portugal, for a maximum of 90 days within any 180-day period.